pulumi/docs/content/docs/guides/crossguard/configuration.md

 Configuration schema is defined per policy, and then the actual configuration can be set via a form in the Pulumi Console or using a JSON file.

-Configuration is currently supported for the TypeScript and JavaScript Policy SDKs.
+Configuration is currently supported for the Node.js Policy SDK (TypeScript/JavaScript).
 Python support for configuration is [coming soon](https://github.com/pulumi/pulumi-policy/issues/210).

 ## Writing Configurable Policy Packs